Li Min (daughter of Mao Zedong): Cultural Revolution

 In 1964, Li Min and her husband Kong Linghua moved into an ordinary residence at Bingmasi Hutong in Beijing to begin a real civilian life.

 In 1966, when the Cultural Revolution began, Li Min and her husband were criticized by the Red Guards who were unaware of her relationship to Mao.
-They were ordered to confess and included in the list of May Sixteenth elements, until Lin Biao found out about this and protected her by having her to return to Zhongnanhai, much to the shock of the Red Guards.
+They were ordered to confess and included in the list of May Sixteenth elements, until Lin Biao found out about this and protected her by having her return to Zhongnanhai, much to the shock of the Red Guards.
 Later when criticizing the "bourgeois reactionary line", they were criticized at the same time.
 In early 1968, Li Min and her comrades went to the Wangsiying Commune in the suburbs of Beijing to participate in agricultural labor, and returned to the National Defense Science and Technology Commission.

 On the evening of 25 October 1969, Li Min was taken to the "May 7th" labor farm in Lianhua Lake, Suiping County in Henan Province along with officials of the National Defense Science and Technology Commission, as part of Vice-Chairman Lin's Order Number 1.
 Officially, it was to protect the senior leadership from the Soviet Union in the wake of the Zhenbao Island incident but in reality, it was a covert attempt by Lin to protect them from Red Guards in Beijing by spreading them across the country.
 In early 1971, Li Min went to the cadre school of the Science and Technology Commission.
 On 13 September, after Marshal Lin Biao's death in a plane crash, Li Min returned to Beijing from the cadre school.

 In December 1973, the Party Committee of the National Defense Science and Technology Commission officially made a redress decision for Li Min.